midori01/PixelXpert/CanaryChangelog.md

 **canary-504**
+- Updated decimal formatting for byte conversion to remove decimal places in certain conditions.
+(Midori)

 **canary-503**
 - Updated decimal format for data representation to use one decimal place.
 Added a check to handle zero values for formatted data.
 (Midori)